cdklabs/construct-hub-webapp/docs/analytics.md

 If we see that most of these journeys are successful, we conclude users are satisfied with it.

+**Required metrics:**

+- `journeys.operate.success`: Number of journeys that start with a direct package page, and end in a successful interaction.

 ### Are people aware of package pages?

 As already mentioned, we want package pages to be the go to place for users operating construct libraries.
 For that to happen, package pages should be exposed to as many people as possible.

 To ensure this, we look at the direct visits to package pages, and make sure its value is increasing over time.

+**Required metrics:**

+- `packages.<package>.visits`: Number of distinct visits to specific package pages.

 ### Which constructs are missing from the ecosystem?